-In 2000, the Furniture Society’s Board of Trustees unanimously approved a proposal to create an Award of Distinction that would recognize outstanding achievement and long-standing commitment by an individual or institution to the advancement of the art of furniture making.
-The Award was intended to strengthen the fabric of the Furniture Society’s community by naming and celebrating its aesthetic and intellectual leaders.
+The Award of Distinction recognizes and celebrates outstanding achievement and long-standing commitment by an individual or institution to the advancement of the art of furniture making.
+The Award is intended to strengthen the fabric of the Furniture Society’s community by naming and celebrating its aesthetic and intellectual leaders.

 Award funds received in excess of the direct program costs will be made available to the Furniture Society’s Educational Grants program, which offers essential financial assistance to Society members for professional development or projects of an educational nature.

 The Furniture Society is proud to announce that the recipient of its coveted 2018 Award of Distinction is Craig Nutt.
 His award will be presented at a luncheon ceremony on Saturday, June 16, 2018 during the Furniture Society’s conference in San Francisco.
 Craig Nutt will be presented his award by his good friend, Toni Sikes, who is the co-founder and CEO of CODAworx.

 The Furniture Society proudly bestowed its coveted 2012 Award of Distinction upon Rosanne Somerson.
 Her award was presented at a luncheon ceremony on June 15, 2012 during the Furniture Society’s conference in Portland, Maine, by her colleague John Dunnigan, head of the Department of Furniture Design, Rhode Island School of Design.

 Presented by The Furniture Society on June 18, 2010.